 The cybernetic theory postulates Planet Earth as a system and suggests the possibility of artificially replicating its dynamics.
 To reproduce the ecosphere, scientists have been working on creating Bioregenerative Life Support Systems (BLSS) — artificial ecosystems that scale down Earth's biosphere into self-contained environments independent from the atmosphere.
 The success of these environments represent a crucial technology for advancing the so-called exit plans promoted by the NewSpace colonial narrative.

-People will Miss The Earth critically inquires about the paradoxes embedded in the multi-planetary utopias.
+By studying artificial ecosystems and life adaptation to extreme conditions, People will Miss The Earth critically inquires about the paradoxes embedded in the multi-planetary utopias.

 With time, the project aims to evolve into an environmental installation of sculptures, videos, and other elements.